StanJulia/StanPathfinder.jl/README.md

 [project-status-img]: https://img.shields.io/badge/lifecycle-stable-green.svg

+## Purpose

+StanPathfinder.jl wraps `cmdstan`'s `pathfinder` method.
+It is documented in Zhang, Lu, Bob Carpenter, Andrew Gelman, and Aki Vehtari (2022): “Pathfinder: Parallel Quasi-Newton Variational Inference.”
+[Journal of Machine Learning Research 23 (306): 1–49](http://jmlr.org/papers/v23/21-0889.html).
+See also [Stan's cmdstan manual (chapter 6) for details](https://mc-stan.org/docs/cmdstan-guide/pathfinder-intro.html).

+Note: This is the initial implementation.
+A few changes are to ne expected.

 ## Installation

-Once this package is registered, you can install it with
+This package is registered, you can install it with

 ```julia
 pkg> add StanPathfinder.jl